ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_lectures/lecture1.md

 _{{ page.released-on }}_

-Welcome to the page for the first problem session!
-Each problem session will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples and notes from the problem solving session.
+Welcome to the page for the first lecture!
+Each lecture will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples and notes from the lecture.

 Session plan:
 - 2-3 min: Introduce instructors/staff
 - 2-3 min: Say hi to the people around you
 - 15 min: Handout + discussion
 - 20 min: syllabus
-    - Problem Solving Sessions, videos
+    - Lectures, videos
     - Stepik
     - Programming
     - Exams